Michael Boamah

-Michael Boamah (born 16 April 2003) is a Finnish professional footballer who plays as a centre back for Veikkausliiga club Haka, on loan from HJK.
+Michael Boamah (born 16 April 2003) is a Finnish professional footballer who plays as a centre back for MLS Next Pro club Connecticut United, on loan from HJK.
 Born in the United States, he has represented Finland at youth level.

 Early career

 Boamah played in the youth sector of Imatran Palloseura in Imatra since he was nine years old.
 He joined the HJK Helsinki youth academy in 2019.

 Club career

 On 18 September 2020, Boamah signed his first professional contract with HJK on a two-year deal.
 He started his senior career in 2021, when he was loaned out to Vantaan Jalkapalloseura in the third-tier Kakkonen.
 Since the start of 2022, he played with HJK's reserve team Klubi 04.
 On 9 December 2022, his contract was extended until the end of 2024 with a one-year option.

 Boamah debuted for HJK first team in the 2023 Finnish Cup against Honka.
 During the 2023 season, he played mostly with Klubi 04, until in Autumn he suffered from severe myocarditis and was out for six months.

 On 22 May 2024, he made his Veikkausliiga debut in a match against Gnistan.
 On 1 July 2024, Boamah extended his contract with HJK until the end of 2026, with an option for 2027.